 If the roof is noticeably damaged, then fixing it or outright replacing it should be at the top of your to-do list.
 If not, then work to make it appear attractive.
 This should involve cleaning the cutters completely and clearing the roof of debris.

 The last thing you need is for your roof to look like there’s a forest growing on it.
 For an average home, a clean, repaired roof could make the difference between selling and not selling your home.

 The exterior may seem like the least important component of your property.
 Yet it’s the one that most strongly affects your home’s curb appeal.
 Potential homeowners buy the home they can see themselves living in.
 If the home’s exterior is cluttered or run down then the first thing they envision is themselves cleaning up the mess.

 Lastly, you’ll need to budget for these fixes as for anything else.
 The last thing you want is for the costs of repairs to exceed the boost in the home price you would otherwise have received.

-SB’s addition – For my readers, I wanted to share the one of the pictures of our front yard.
+For my readers, I wanted to share one picture of our front yard.
 One of the many reasons we opted for this home was its curb appeal.
 We like trees and plants, add to it a mix of sculpture and we’ll buy any property.
 See the picture and tell me if you’d have rejected this home.